American trypanosomiasis or Chagas disease

 - Other serologic tests to look for antibodies to T. cruzi e.g. indirect immunofluorescent antibody staining

-There are two approaches to therapy, antiparasitic treatment and symptomatic treatment.
+There are two approaches to therapy of Chagas disease: antiparasitic treatment and symptomatic treatment.

 Antiparasitic treatment is most effective when given early, however acute Chagas disease often goes undetected.
 Two antiparasitic agents are currently recommended, nifurtimox or benznidazole (neither of which are registered in New Zealand).
 All patients with acute Chagas disease and those with reactivated infection due to impaired immunity should receive antiparasitic treatment.
 Children with indeterminate-phase Chagas disease may also benefit from antiparasitic treatment.
 It is thought that adults with long-standing indeterminate-phase disease are unlikely to benefit from antiparasitic treatment, although more scientific studies are needed.
 Antiparasitic medications have significant side effects and offer no benefits in patients with established cardiac or gastrointestinal complications of chronic Chagas disease.